 - Geothermal system meets the cooling needs of the building and provides approximately 50% of heating requirements

-- The building is designed with the capacity for rooftop photovoltaic panels (using solar energy) to generate some of the energy requirements
+- Designed with the capacity for rooftop photovoltaic panels (using solar energy) to generate some of the building's energy requirements

 - Shop facilities and public spaces use natural ventilation

 - Solar wall cladding naturally preheats ventilation air that is supplied to the building

 - Interior living walls, planted from floor-to-ceiling with plants that act as natural air filters

 - Green roof reduces heating and cooling costs and storm water runoff, as well as increasing roof life

 - Focal point to help the Nova Scotia construction industry develop leading-edge environmental knowledge and sustainable practices that are in growing demand worldwide